 - Cards are issued at no cost but patrons will be charged a three dollar fee to replace a lost card.

-- Courtesy borrowing privileges can be revoked at the discretion of the Access Services Librarian.
+- Courtesy borrowing privileges can be revoked at the discretion of the Access Services Staff

 All library notices are sent out by Kemp Library.
 These can be overdue notices, hold request letters, recall notices, cancellation notices, and notices of fines and fees.